elisascanu/elisascanu.github.io/index.md

 ## Other

-I love to run, and I am preparing my first Half Marathon!
+I love to run, and I have recently completed my first Half Marathon in 1h55m!

 I am a great cook (accordingly to my friends and family), and my best dish is pasta alla carbonara (without cream).